Table of Contents

 - Dry mouth

-These side effects often show up within hours of taking the medication.
-For some people, they decrease over time.
-For others, they may intensify, especially when the dose is increased or used with other substances like alcohol.
+These side effects often appear within hours of taking the medication.
+For some individuals, these effects may diminish over time.
+For others, they may intensify, especially when someone increases the dose or uses it with other substances like alcohol.

 Long-Term Side Effects of Clonazepam

-Using clonazepam for extended periods can lead to more serious health concerns due to dependency and how the drug interacts with the brain over time.
+Using clonazepam for a long time can cause serious health problems.
+This is because of dependency and how the drug affects the brain over time.
 Long-term effects of clonazepam may include:

 - Memory loss and cognitive impairment